-“Preserve, enhance, and grow” are the three lenses by which the study area will be examined to determine a vision for the future Glover’s Corner.
+“Preserve, enhance, and grow” are the three lenses by which the study area will be examined to determine a shared vision for the future of Glover’s Corner.
 Community discussions will focus on guidelines for future development and open space, as well as strategies to enhance existing businesses and residential communities.

 The primary goals of this process include: